 - allow more development by removing economic obstruction created by the attitudes of lending authority to this type of development (Evans); - create defacto rural/residential subdivision in dispersed locations and therefore should be treated and managed as such.
 This would include the draft LEP process.
-(Eurobodalla, Kempsey Lithgow and Shoalhaven); - encourage fragmentation of rural land which is against Councils policy and LEPs (Bellingen, Cooma-Monaro, Parry and Young); - result in existing Council policies restricting subdivision to be circumvented (Tweed); and - be a fundamental contradiction to the very concept of "multiple" occupancy of land.
+(Eurobodalla, Kempsey Lithgow and Shoalhaven); - encourage fragmentation of rural land which is against Councils policy and LEPs (Bellingen, Cooma-Monaro, Parry and Young):

+be a fundamental contradiction to the very concept of "multiple" occupancy of land.
 Retaining one lot reinforces the concept of communal ownership and focuses the social and environmental objectives and aspirations of the occupants and also provides a low cost mechanism to provide affordable housing.
 (Copmanhurst, Lismore).